-Present and projected population; present and proposed land use; planned development activities, issues relating to squatting and relocation, community structure, employment, distribution of income, goods and services; public health and safety; cultural peculiarities, aspirations and attitudes should be explored.
+Present and projected population; present and proposed land use; planned development activities, community structure, employment, distribution of income, goods and services; public health and safety; cultural peculiarities, aspirations and attitudes should be explored.
 The historical importance of the area should also be examined.
 While this analysis is being conducted, it is expected that an assessment of public perception of the proposed development be conducted.
 This assessment may vary with community structure and may take multiple forms such as public meetings or questionnaires.